Skip to content

 Customize

-Change the review style. prompts/review.txt is the lever — tighten it for nit-picky reviews, loosen it for architectural feedback.
-Because the prompt is in git, every review is traceable to a prompt version.
+Change the review style.
+The prompts in prompts/code_review_prompts.py are the lever - tighten them for nit-picky reviews, loosen them for architectural feedback.

 Skip generated files.
-Add a filter in fetch_diff that drops paths matching **/*.generated.* or files over a size threshold before they reach review_file.
+Filter pr_data["files"] before building reviewable_files in workflow.py to drop paths matching **/*.generated.* or files over a size threshold.

 Next steps